mhadam/snowplow.wiki-fork/setup-guide/common/iam-setup/Setup-IAM-permissions-for-users-installing-Snowplow.md

 Click _Download Credentials_ to save these credentials locally.
 Then click _Close Window_.

-Provide these credentials in a secure way - **not** via email - to whoever is setting up Snowplow for you, so that they can add them into the configuration of your EmrEtlRunner and StorageLoader applications.
+Provide these credentials in a secure way - **not** via email - to whoever is setting up Snowplow for you, so that they can add them into the configuration of your EmrEtlRunner applications.

 Back to [top](#top).